wbcbz7/AWEGUS/jawegus/BUGS.md

 * DRAM read/write position caching needs to be fixed. disabled for now
 * volume ramping is buggy and effectively doesn't work
   * can be emulated more or less properly via EMU8000 envelope generator, but it will also require log pitch instead of delta (you can't turn pitch envelope off while keeping volume envelope running!)
-* timer IRQ is kind of...working, but not always :) only COM1/COM2 works fine, SB16 bombs out with GPF
+* timer IRQ is kind of...working, but not always :) COM1/COM2 works fine, SB16 bombs out with GPF
+* DMA emulation has either off-by-one or write buffer flush issues (sample loop end buzzes sometimes), DMA TC IRQ is to be implemented.